By Edward Kliszus

 “Another Hundred Lyrics” from Company followed and was so exciting it brought the audience to their feet.
 Callaway’s breath control and diction were fabulous in this challenging song, akin to the protracted consonant phrases made famous in the works of Gilbert and Sullivan.

 The pensive “Send in the Clowns” from A Little Night Music slowed things down and led to Callaway’s gracious thanks to the audience, staff, Lighting Director Ashley Kok, Sound Supervisor Amanda Raymond, and Livestream Director KJ Hardy.

-Callaway’s closing selection, “Our Time” from Merrily We Move Along earned another well-deserved standing ovation that earned the audience an encore.
+Callaway’s closing selection, “Our Time” from Merrily We Move Along, earned another well-deserved standing ovation that earned the audience an encore.
 This song revealed the songwriter’s and singer’s vulnerability, soul, artistry, and poetry.

 Tonight’s performance reflected not only Sondheim’s poetic brilliance but Callaway’s ability to convey the story of her life through songs that characterize her thoughts and feelings at each step.